ruby/www.ruby-lang.org/en/news/_posts/2018-12-25-ruby-2-6-0-released.md

 * Transient Heap (`theap`) is introduced. [[Bug #14858]](https://bugs.ruby-lang.org/issues/14858) [[Feature #14989]](https://bugs.ruby-lang.org/issues/14989)

-  `theap` is managed heap for short-living memory objects which are pointed by specific classes (`Array`, `Hash`, `Object`, and `Struct`).
-Making small and short-living Hash object is 2x faster.
+  `theap` is a managed heap for short-living memory objects which are pointed to by specific classes (`Array`, `Hash`, `Object`, and `Struct`).
+Making small and short-living Hash objects is 2x faster.
 With rdoc benchmark, we observed 6-7% performance improvement.

 * Native implementations (`arm32`, `arm64`, `ppc64le`, `win32`, `win64`, `x86`, `amd64`) of coroutines to improve context switching performance of Fiber significantly. [[Feature #14739]](https://bugs.ruby-lang.org/issues/14739)